nodejs/node/doc/api/fs.md

 -->

 * `buffers` {ArrayBufferView[]}
-* `position` {integer}
-* Returns: {Promise}
+* `position` {integer} The offset from the beginning of the file where this data should be read from.
+If `typeof position !== 'number'`, the data will be read from the current position.
+* Returns: {Promise} Fulfilled with an object containing a `bytesRead` property identifying the number of bytes read, and a `buffers` property containing a reference to the `buffers` input.

 Read from a file and write to an array of `ArrayBufferView`s

-The `Promise` is fulfilled with an object containing a `bytesRead` property identifying the number of bytes read, and a `buffers` property containing a reference to the `buffers` input.

-`position` is the offset from the beginning of the file where this data should be read from.
-If `typeof position !== 'number'`, the data will be read from the current position.

 #### `filehandle.stat([options])`
 <!-- YAML